 You may have had a mother like mine.
 You may have had one worse.
 You may be thinking, wow, I didn’t have it that bad – but there’s still something striking a chord.
 Because we hold the role of a mother so strong in our society, I think we feel their inadequacies harder and more painfully that we do our fathers.
 We judge their behavior a lot more harshly too.
 And we feel their loss at so many stages of our own life cycles.

-So here are my tips on how to handle your relationship with your difficult mom, if it’s not the stuff that Hallmark cards are made of.
+So here’s how to handle your relationship with your difficult mom, if it’s not the stuff Hallmark cards are made of.

 I know that I can’t trust my mother to be consistent and stable, so I enjoy the interactions that are positive, but I treat them as bonuses.
 I don’t expect them to last, as all past experience has taught me that they won’t.

-Boundaries are the limits of those behaviours you will accept, and enforcing them the actions you’re prepared to take when they are passed.
+Boundaries mean the limits of those behaviors you will accept, and enforcing them means the actions you’re prepared to take when they are passed.
 Tanya Peisley notes that “it is not uncommon for feelings of guilt to prevent people from effectively setting limits and realistic expectations for their loved one.”
-However, setting and maintaining those boundaries are absolutely integral to you not only empowering yourself, but keeping an even keel.
+However, setting and maintaining boundaries are absolutely integral to you not only empowering yourself, but keeping an even keel.

-When it comes to decided what your boundaries are, accept that it’s going to take a bit of time to work out what works for you.
-Experiment with different limits, see how they make you feel and what effect they have on your relationship.
+When it comes to deciding what your boundaries are, accept that it’s going to take a bit of time to work out what works for you.
+Experiment with different limits, see how they make you feel, and assess what effect they have on your relationship.

 It’s also perfectly okay to choose no contact as your boundary.